 We will process all personal data lawfully, fairly and transparently.

-Sometimes we may receive information from other sources such as credit reference agencies or the police or other government agencies if they are undertaking investigations.
+Sometimes we may receive information from other sources such as credit reference agencies, the police or other government agencies if they are undertaking investigations.

 We may be required to collect your information by law for example for Council Tax purposes or to register you on the Electoral Role.